dotnet/csharplang/proposals/csharp-10.0/constant_interpolated_strings.md

 The compile-time evaluation of constant expressions uses the same rules as run-time evaluation of non-constant expressions, except that where run-time evaluation would have thrown an exception, compile-time evaluation causes a compile-time error to occur.

-Unless a constant expression is explicitly placed in an `unchecked` context, overflows that occur in integral-type arithmetic operations and conversions during the compile-time evaluation of the expression always cause compile-time errors ([Constant expressions](../../spec/expressions.md#constant-expressions)).
+Unless a constant expression is explicitly placed in an `unchecked` context, overflows that occur in integral-type arithmetic operations and conversions during the compile-time evaluation of the expression always cause compile-time errors ([§11.20](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/expressions.md#1120-constant-expressions)).

 Constant expressions occur in the contexts listed below.
 In these contexts, a compile-time error occurs if an expression cannot be fully evaluated at compile-time.